Tomentos/JTT_Tutorials/Networking_103/Networking_103.md

 | Class D    | 224.x.x.x        | 239.x.x.x      |
 | Class E    | 240.x.x.x        | 255.x.x.x      |

 As you can see in the above table, Class A ranges all the way to 127.
 But please never forget that even though 127 is technically still Class A, it being localhost most often nullifies anything a class can influence.
 The only time I had to specify the class of localhost was in a theoretical test at school and even then the correct answer included reminding the teacher of it's localhost property.
 Apart from that, there really is not much more to them.
 There are 5 classes in total, ranging from Class A to Class E. However, Class D and Class E really don't matter and are often lumped in with Class C. So that's what I'm going to to as well.
-From this point forward, Class D and Class E won't be mentioned anymore and are used synonimous with Class C.
+From this point forward, Class D and Class E won't be mentioned anymore and are used synonymous with Class C.

 ---

 ## Subnets and Hosts
 I have mentioned networks and their size before.
 Just above in the table describing the private IPv4 Address Ranges, I used a slash with a number to indicate the network size, but how is any of that actually calculated?
 How do you look at that number and think "Ah yes, Network *big*".
 For that we need to recap the Binary Chapter.
 So if you didn't understand that yet, good luck ahead buddy.

-We've discussed that an IP Address consists of 32 bits, seperated into 4 octaves, so there's 4 times 8 bits.
+We've discussed that an IP Address consists of 32 bits, separated into 4 octaves, so there's 4 times 8 bits.
 The Slash and the number is what we call a Subnet Mask, and it is basically another IP Address, all though it works very differently.
 An IP Address can have any value from *zero* (0) to 255.
 A Subnet mask can have only 8 values per octave and a total of 32 values in general.
 That is because it is filled up from the left to the right.

 | Subnet Mask Binary | Subnet Mask Decimal |
 |:-------------------|---------------------|